A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a

 \section{Building blocks in Tallis' limit}

-As widely known, perturbation theory is an expansion technique around a reference solution, which is assumed to be either calculable or easily computable.
+As well known, perturbation theory is an expansion technique around a reference solution, which is assumed to be either calculable or easily computable.
 Its mathematical structure develops from building blocks which are themselves entirely defined in terms of the reference solution.
-When it comes to perturbing eq.~(\ref{eq:truncspectrum}) around $\lambdaT$, the elementary objects we need to focus on are the Gaussian integrals $\alpha_{k\ell m\ldots}$ and their partial derivatives in the limit $\lambda\to\lambdaT$, which we shall also refer to in the sequel as Tallis' limit.
+When it comes to perturbing eqs.~(\ref{eq:truncspectrum}) around $\lambdaT$, the elementary objects we need to focus on are the Gaussian integrals $\alpha_{k\ell m\ldots}(\rho;\lambda)$ and their partial derivatives for $\lambda\to\lambdaT$.
+In the sequel we refer to this limit as \emph{Tallis' limit}.